 What if you could double the number of clients your business serves, deliver products to market 50% faster, and do it at near or less than your current storage spend!
 Would you do it?
-Of course you would.
+Of course, you would.
 And these are just a few of the reasons why Solid State Flash systems will be the standard for Tier 1 data in the very near future.

 You can have it all, and you can have it now.
-An article via Evaluator Group asserts that “Tier 1 storage purchases will be all solid state in 3 years; 5 years on the outside for the enterprise data center.”
+An article via Evaluator Group asserts that “Tier 1 storage purchases will be all solid-state in 3 years; 5 years on the outside for the enterprise data center.”
 We also see this trend, and there are signs that many systems could achieve this in the next year.

-Advantages of Solid State Systems (click to tweet)
+Advantages of Solid-State Systems (click to tweet)

 Of course, one of the most important advantages of solid-state storage is that it contains no mechanical parts.
-What this means for your business is speed, reliability and efficiency—plus reduced cost of power!
+What this means for your business is speed, reliability and efficiency—plus the reduced cost of power!

 It is well known that solid-state systems provide faster and more consistent input/output (I/O) times.
-Solid state allows data transfer to and from storage to take place at a much higher speed—reducing latency without limiting capacity.
+Solid-state allows data transfer to and from storage to take place at a much higher speed-reducing latency without limiting capacity.
 Since solid-state storage devices have zero seek time, they are much faster than HDDs, especially for random read/write operations.

-In addition to speedy performance, solid state storage provides a more predictable lifespan for storage media.
+In addition to speedy performance, solid-state storage provides a more predictable lifespan for storage media.
 Data integrity and endurance are not diminished with improved speed and efficiency.

 I like that solid-state is more energy efficient.
 It requires less power and cooling than its electromechanical equivalents.
 Without rotating platters, motors and movement, solid-state systems just consume less power.
 As we see technologies continue to play a role in the future of energy, this will help reduce worry about surging power needs or associated costs while the cost per Kwh continues to rise.
 And, it will mean more reliability in the data center.